 - Remove pits from dates.
 Place dates in a bowl of hot water and allow to soften for about 30 minutes.

-- Meanwhile, start on the shortbread layer.
-Whisk together the coconut flour, tapioca starch, baking powder, and ⅛ tsp salt.
+- Meanwhile, start on the shortbread layer (now is also a good time to cook the pecans if you didn't make them ahead of time).
+Whisk together the coconut flour, tapioca starch, baking powder, and ⅛ teaspoon salt.

 - Use a stand mixer or hand mixer to combine the melted coconut oil, ⅓ C maple syrup, and vanilla extract.
 Slowly add dry ingredients to wet ingredients while mixing.
 The mixture will become somewhat dry and clump up.
 This is expected.